Battle of Bazentin Ridge: Night assembly

 The 7th Division was brought back after only five days' rest, with no time to assimilate large numbers of replacements.
 In the afternoon of 13 July, a battalion of the 20th Brigade (Brigadier-General Cyril Deverell) moved forward under local initiative and captured the Hammerhead early.
 Outposts went forward at 10:30 p.m. and the two attacking battalions were led forward in single-file, up communication trenches and over ground strewn with wire and abandoned trenches, through two infantry companies, which then drew back into reserve.
-The jumping-off line was a bank with low trees marked by tape, with a bush on the right flank and Flat Iron Copse on the left, 500 yd from the German line and closer to a salient called The Snout, which had been bombarded by heavy trench mortars and appeared empty.
+The jumping-off line was a bank with low trees marked by tape, with a bush on the right flank.
+Flat Iron Copse was on the left, 500 yd from the German line and closer to a salient called The Snout, which had been bombarded by heavy trench mortars and appeared empty.
 Stokes mortars went forward but machine-guns were to wait until they could go straight through to the furthest objective.
 The brigade was ready by 2:00 a.m., telephones still worked and few casualties had been suffered.

-The 22nd Brigade (Brigadier-General J. McC.
-Steele) assembled in Mametz Wood, the right-hand battalion with an extra company and a Stokes mortar, making its way up the right side of the wood.
+The 22nd Brigade (Brigadier-General Julian Steele) assembled in Mametz Wood, the right-hand battalion with an extra company and a Stokes mortar, making its way up the right side of the wood.
 The left-hand battalion and the support battalion used the bed of a light railway and the 110th Machine-Gun Company moved out to cover the left flank.
 By 2:35 a.m. the assembly into four lines along tapes was complete but the right hand battalion could only hide one line and the left-hand battalion three lines in Mametz Wood, because of fallen trees and debris.
 The six brigades had managed to assemble 400–500 yd short of the German line with a trifling number of casualties, the covering parties encountering no small-arms fire, flares or patrols.
 The troops began to creep forward, the 8th Brigade at 2:00 a.m. at 20 yd per minute, closing to 120 yd by 3:15 a.m.
 The 9th Brigade was only 50 yd short when the hurricane bombardment began; the other brigades waited for the bombardment and then crawled forward as far as possible.